TOP

 Old vine Manassero Vineyard Grenache (planted in the late 1930s) during July 2023 veraison.

 The Bokisch family's bottlings of both Garnacha and Garnacha Blanca, incidentally, have been past gold medal winners at the Grenaches du Monde International Grenache Competition, held each year and involving hundreds of other Grenache-based wines from around the world.
-A remarkable achievement that reflects, if anything, the utter ease in which this grape has adapted to Lodi's squarely Mediterranean climate conditions.
+A remarkable achievement that reflects, if anything, the utter ease with which this grape has adapted to Lodi's squarely Mediterranean climate conditions.

 Last year (2022) Acquiesce Winery & Vineyards—which already grows both white and red wine variants of the Grenache grape—planted its first Grenache gris.
 Owner/grower Sue Tipton expects a first crop next year (in 2024), which she and winemaker Christina Lopez plan to utilize to enhance their dry rosé program.